Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 5. Not Utilizing My Checklist Enough

 I do have a checklist that I refer to.
-I purposefully didn’t make it into some gigantic list or to be very exhaustive.
+I purposefully don’t make it into a gigantic list as that itself leads to other behavioral issues.

 But by using just one set of checklist, I end up looking for the same style of companies.
 My checklist needs to expand and evolve into something that can handle different types of investments.